zlsheepcity/vue-seed/README.md

 # vue-seed

-We grow a project from a seed.
+A project grows from a seed.

-# Software installation
+## Required software

     Documentation:
     https://cli.vuejs.org/